Informatica SharePoint Online Connector

 Now once you are done with your workflow, execute it to see the log.

-POST data to REST API in Informatica
+POST data to SharePoint Online in Informatica

 There will be a time when you like to send Source data to REST API or SOAP Web Service.
 You can use below Query for example.
 For detailed explanation on how to POST data in Informatica check this article.